Estelope/FurEver/capstone-proposal.md

 If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.
 - -Possible C# /.NET framework for API -Considering making a C# API for the backend just as a proof of concept
-- Display for mobile app and presentation, similar to one an alumn demoed.
+- Display for mobile app and presentation
 - Other features such as filter tabs, search page, additonal resources page.

 What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?